rephillips/splunkd_pstacks_threads/README.md

 # splunkd_pstacks_threads

 Typically if indexers have more than 500+ active threads in use something may be wrong or there is a lock contention (ie: file descriptor leak, hung processes, etc).
-If that happens we want to collect pstacks on a host if thread count exceeds 500 threads and trigger pstack collection once there are more than 500 active threads.
+If that happens we want to trigger  pstack collection on a host if the thread count exceeds 500.

 The following search will show active threads: